Elephant Butte Reservoir: Dam Construction and History

 Elephant Butte Dam was constructed between 1911 and 1916, with the reservoir fill starting in 1915.
 It was a major engineering feat in its day, and the enormous concrete dam is the major feature of the Elephant Butte National Register Historic District.
 New Mexico State Parks operates a visitor center, which contains information on the construction of the dam.
 It was the second-largest irrigation dam ever built at the time of its construction and was surpassed only in 1970 by the Aswan Dam in Egypt, and the reservoir was the largest man-made lake on earth.

 A large construction community sprang up, which included two worker camps, railways, water tanks, cableway systems, and the former administration building of the Bureau of Reclamation.
 The "camps" housed American and Mexican workers throughout the dam's construction.
 One of the former camps ended up under the reservoir itself; the other disappeared altogether.
 Moreover, many centuries-old communities and farming villages were "obliterated" by the filling of the reservoir and now lie at the bottom, including complete stone structures.
 Over 2,000 people were displaced by the filling of the reservoir.

-When the reservoir started filling in 1915, irrigation use downstream was much more limited than today, which allowed the lake to remain relatively full.
-The lake experienced highstand for the first time in May 1942.
-That was the deepest highstand on record and stained the inundated landscape white with gypsum and other minerals and deposited sediments in the surrounding hills.
-In 1946, new irrigation infrastructure allowed heavy use of the water for farming downstream.
-By 1950, the "full production" use, coupled with intense drought in the upper basin, had caused the water levels to fall well below the initial 1915 levels.
-The lowest recorded storage level occurred on August 6, 1954.
-Another longer-lived highstand occurred in July 1985 and lasted with the spillway in use until 1988.
-Other highstands occurred in 1994 and 1995.
-Most of the photographs showing a full lake are from that relatively wet period.
-Drought has persisted since then, and as of February 2022, water levels have never recovered.